MiraldiLab/maxATAC/docs/readme/normalize.md

 ### `--max`

 The value to use as the maximum value for `min-max` normalization.
-Default: `False`.
-Set as false to that it will calculate max when not provided.
+Default: `False`, so that max is calculated based on the ATAC signal track.

 ### `--clip`